 Dell does not require a paid support program to download any updates or firmware, and they also provide an extremely intuitive site to find any updates for your sytems.

 Additionally, Dell Prosupport is regarded in the IT sphere as one of the more reliably helpful support programs around.
 If you can afford it, pro support is a worthwhile investment.
 That being said, word has been going around that Dell will soon be requiring a support contact for downloads in the future, though nothing concrete has surfaced as of yet.

 HPE requires you to have a service/support contract to download any new firmware or updates.
 It can also be difficult to find support drivers and firmware through HP’s platform even if you do.
 Additionally, the parts replacement supply chain is not always the most reliable with HPE, though this has improved in recent years.
 HPE’s website is also fairly difficult to use for any information or support in general.

 It is not uncommon to hear of Dell servers running without a single breakdown for years.
 Dell EMC is very vigilant as far as continuously improving their servers, and the more recent lines generally reinforce that fact.

 According to a survey done mid-2017, HP proliants had about 2.5x as much downtime as dell poweredge servers.
 That being said, HPE systems do a good job with predictive alerts for parts that are liable to fail.
 This allows the enterprise to repair or replace parts before they go bad.
 Additionally, HPE’s superdome line showed incredible reliability.
 So for mission critical big data workloads, HPE’s solution does seem reliable.
-HPE’s Apollo line is likely too new for users to determine long term reliability yet, so keep that in mind when you’re comparing HPE vs dell servers.
+HPE’s Apollo line and the newer proliants are likely too new for users to determine long term reliability yet, so keep that in mind when you’re comparing HPE vs Dell servers.

 Most users report less flexibility on price when negotiating with Dell, though with larger, consistent customers they’re typically willing to cut more of a deal.
 In years past dell was more affordable, but the price differences are much less clear cut these days.